TanishkYadav989/Rust_PAC_Drivers_for_STM32L4/README.md

 # Why Rust?
 Rust gives memory safety, thread/data-race safety, and prevents undefined-behavior-causing instruction reordering around volatile/atomic accesses — while still allowing the same full bare-metal, register-level control over the chip as C. No runtime cost for these guarantees; they're enforced at compile time.
 # What is a PAC?
-A Peripheral Access Crate is generated from a chip's SVD file (vendor-released or self-authored for unreleased chips).
+A Peripheral Access Crate is generated from a chip's SVD file (vendor-released or self-authored ).
 It binds every peripheral, register, and bit field into a type-safe system — each register and bit gets its own typed accessor/method, so invalid bit-field values, wrong register widths, or overwriting reserved bits become compile-time errors instead of silent runtime bugs.

 Everything else follows standard bare-metal practice: reference manuals, datasheets, errata sheets, and programming manuals are used exactly as in C-based bare-metal development.
 The only difference is that register and bit-level access is wrapped in a type-safe layer, preventing invalid writes, incorrect bit-field access, or accidental register overwrites at compile time rather than relying on manual discipline alone.
 # Toolchain